CraftAcademyLabs/coach-guides/weeks/week_3.md

 * HAML
   - How can HAML improve your workflow
   - Write less code and avoid the html mess
+* SASS
+  - How can SASS improve your workflow
 * Deployment
   - learn about deployment of static sites.